HaschekSolutions/pictshare/README.md

 UPDATES
 ========
 - Nov.
+07: Added 9 new (instagram-like) filters
+- Nov.
 06: Master delete code.
 One code to delete them all
 - Nov.
 01: [Restricted uploads and option-use](#restriction-settings)
 - Oct.
 30: [Rotations and filters](#smart-query-system)